fqian1/nix-dotfiles/README.md

 # NIX CONFIG!!!
+ - how to build config
- - boot into live minimal iso
+ 1. boot into live minimal iso
- - nixos-generate-configuration --no-file-systems
+ 2. nixos-generate-configuration --no-file-systems and cp into hosts
- - do hostid and put that hostid in configuration.nix
+ 3. do hostid and put that hostid in configuration.nix
- - edit hosts/the-host/disk-config.nix with correct drive
+ 4. edit hosts/the-host/disk-config.nix with correct drive
+ 5. ```bash ./install-nixos.sh``` or ```bash ./install-laptop.sh```

  - how to try out the config:
  1. clone the repo and cd in
  2. make sure home-manager is enabled! ```nix shell nixpkgs#home-manager```
+ 3. make sure programs.dwl module in my config is in your system config, cant put into home manager
- 3. run ```home-manager switch --flake .#fqian@nixos```
+ 4. run ```home-manager switch --flake .#fqian@nixos```
- 4. rolle back  with ```home-manager switch --rollback```
+ 5. roll back  with ```home-manager switch --rollback```

 # todo list:
- - migrate to dwl, make everything suckless. remember to change key repeat delay and repeat rate. foot, wl clipboard, grim, slurp. media controls in fn keys.
+ - migrate to dwl, make everything suckless. foot, wl clipboard, grim, slurp. media controls in fn keys.
  - use agenix for wireguard conf file and ssh
  - split modules/home-manager/cli packages to dev pkgs like tmux and qol pkgs like starship
  - make dmenu script YOURSELF! dwl -> open floating term -> fd -> skim -> nohup $app &
  - make hardware agnostic (amd nvidia intel gpu cpu integrated graphics etc.)
  - rice with quickshell, stylix?
  - configure laptop and desktop modules, laptop stuff like tlp, openssh configurations
  - create overlays for tools/apps like ripgrep or dwl with compiler optimizations -O3 -march=native
  - try out different kernels? maybe the cachyos kernel?? blazingly fast.
  - customise ble.sh, make normal mode block cursor, maybe replace starship with blesh prompt